KRtekTM/AudioSpectrumVisualizer/README.md

 If display with 1280x400 pixels is connected and detected on application start, it automatically switches to fullscreen on this display.

 ## Key bindings:
+- F9 - in full screen change between working area and monitor bounds (it restarts application automatically between change)
 - F11 - toggle fullscreen
-- F9 - change between working area and monitor bounds (it restarts application automatically between change)
+- F12 - in fullscreen toggles black screen overlay (hides all)

 ## Touch gestures:
 - swipe left - volume down